The Zutons

-They released their debut album, Who Killed......
-The Zutons? in May 2004 and achieved chart success with "Why Won't You Give Me Your Love?" and "Valerie", both taken from their second studio album Tired of Hanging Around in 2006.
-Both singles reached number 9 in the UK Singles Chart.
+The band's debut album, Who Killed......
+The Zutons?, was released in April 2004.
+With the release of their second studio album, Tired of Hanging Around (2006), the band achieved UK chart success with the singles, "Why Won't You Give Me Your Love?" and "Valerie", both of which reached number 9 on the UK Singles Chart.

-The band quietly disbanded in 2009, several months after they released the third studio album, You Can Do Anything in June 2008, with no official announcement.
-They ultimately reunited in September 2016 for a one-off show billed as "probably [the] last ever" in remembrance of their friend, actor and former Tramp Attack frontman Kristian Ealey.
-The band remained in contact and in November 2018 announced a spring 2019 tour to commemorate and perform their debut album.
+Founding guitarist Boyan Chowdhury left the band in 2007 and was replaced by Paul Molloy for their third studio album, You Can Do Anything, which was released in June 2008.
+The band quietly disbanded the following year in 2009, and briefly reunited in 2016 for a one-off performance with Chowdhury, billed as "probably [their] last ever performance" in remembrance of their friend, actor and former Tramp Attack frontman Kristian Ealey.